w3c/wai-curricula/content/designer/information-design.md

 Optional ideas to assess knowledge:

 * Practical &mdash; Present students with an eBook and ask them to define how it should be split into smaller and more manageable pieces so that it can be easier to navigate and understand.
-Assess how students use headings and rank levels, pages, and chapter markers to split large amounts of text into smaller and more manageable pieces.
-* Practical &mdash; Give students a complex piece of text and ask them to complement it with diagrams and illustrations.
+Assess how students use headings and rank levels, pages, and chapter markers to split large amounts of text into smaller and more manageable pieces. f* Practical &mdash; Give students a complex piece of text and ask them to complement it with diagrams and illustrations.
 Assess how students provide mechanisms to complement processes and instructions presented in text.
 * Practical &mdash; Present students with unusual words and abbreviations and ask them to define a mechanism to provide the explanation of such words or the expansion of the abbreviations.
 Assess how students define a mechanism to provide explanations of unusual words and expansions of abbreviations.

 {% include excol.html type="end" %}